anykeyh/rails_db_views/README.md

 Errors and error messages are more clear (one type per kind of error).

+## 0.3

+First working commit
-## 0.3 - fix rails version to be able to use with rails >4.
+I've fixed rails version to be able to use with rails >4.

-First working commit :)

 # How to use